-- I have neither withheld information from nor provided false information to the Department of Adult & Community Education. - I have been informed regarding the requirement to complete clinical/job shadowing site experiences in order to obtain my certificate and graduate from the program. - I have been informed that access to clinical/job shadowing sites may be denied to students with criminal convictions.
-I have referenced Ohio Administrative Code Chapters listed above and understand clinical sites may deny access based on Ohio Administrative Code. - I understand that if I am unable to complete clinical/job shadowing experiences, I will be subject to immediate dismissal from the program and will forfeit all program costs and fees. - I understand that if I have pled guilty to, been convicted of or have had a judicial finding of guilt for a criminal offense which is an automatic bar to licensure by the Ohio Board of Nursing, I will not be granted a nursing license by the Ohio Board of Nursing.
+- I have neither withheld information from nor provided false information to the Department of Adult & Community Education. - I have been informed regarding the requirement to complete clinical/job shadowing site experiences in order to obtain my certificate and graduate from the program. - I have been informed that access to clinical/job shadowing sites may be denied to students with criminal convictions. - I understand that if I am unable to complete clinical/job shadowing experiences, I will be subject to immediate dismissal from the program and will forfeit all program costs and fees. - I understand that if I have pled guilty to, been convicted of or have had a judicial finding of guilt for a criminal offense which is an automatic bar to licensure by the Ohio Board of Nursing, I will not be granted a nursing license by the Ohio Board of Nursing.